15 Jack Lord of the Flies Quotes With Page Numbers

 ~William Golding, Lord of the Flies, Chapter 10, Page 161

-Jack’s quote, “We shall take fire from the others,” emphasizes his desire for power and disregard for the rules established by Ralph.
+Jack’s quote, “We shall take fire from the others,” emphasizes his desire for power and disregard for Ralph’s rules.
 He is willing to take whatever he needs from others to achieve his own goals, showing his savage and selfish nature.
 His statement also hints at the island’s destruction due to his selfish actions.

 Lord of the Flies Quotes About Fire